-A web browser allows parents to view:
+A web browser or Smart Phone App allows parents to view:

 - Detailed attendance information

 - Grade information

-- Credits Earned to Date (high school)
+- Credits earned to date (high school)

-- Standardized Testing Information
+- Standardized testing information

-- Personal Demographic Information
+- Personal demographic information

-- Emergency Contact Information
+- Emergency contact information

 A secured password system allows only authorized individuals to access this information.
 Parents with more than one child will only need one user name and password to access the information on all of their children.
 User names and passwords will be provided at the school level.